Champagne27/CMPG-323-Project-2-34683259/README.md

 The NWU Tech Trends Project focuses on improving the management of data integration activities.
 This initiative involves creating a .Net Core Web API that connects to a database to efficiently manage telemetry data.

 ## Branching Strategies to be Used
 ### Branch Types
 ### Main Branch
+- The `main` branch contains the production-ready code.
+All changes to this branch are thoroughly tested and reviewed.
 ### Feature Branches
+- For each new feature, bug fix, or enhancement, create a new branch based on `main`.
+Use descriptive names that reflect the feature or issue being addressed (e.g., feature/user-authentication, bugfix/data-validation).
 ### Pull Requests
+- Once your feature is complete and ready for review, initiate a pull request from your feature branch to main.
+This process enables code review, discussion, and testing to take place before the final merge.

 ## Project Objectives
+### The main objectives of this project are as follows:
+Develop a .Net Core Web API that connects to a database, enabling the streamlined management of telemetry data.
+Optimize the handling, monitoring, and updating of data entries for improved efficiency.
+Empower stakeholders with instant access to real-time updates on data processing and integration details.

 ## Specialization
+NWU Tech Trends specializes in software development with a focus on Data Integration, GenAI (Generative Artificial Intelligence), and Automation.
+As a trusted advisor and provider in cutting-edge technologies, NWU Tech Trends offers innovative solutions to help businesses leverage the power of these advanced technologies.
+They work closely with clients to understand their specific needs and challenges, providing tailored recommendations and implementations.

 ## Technology Integration
+NWU Tech Trends recognizes the importance of technology in modern business processes.
+By integrating APIs and utilizing cloud-based services, the firm aims to streamline operations and offer a seamless experience to customers.
+APIs play a crucial role in connecting various components of business ecosystems.

 ## API Integration
+.Net Core Web API provides an effective way to transport data between systems, interfaces, and applications.
+In this project, the NWU Tech Trends Data Management System will be implemented as a set of APIs, allowing for efficient interaction with the database and data sources.

 ## .Net Core Web API
+The heart of this project is the .Net Core Web API.
+It includes the following endpoints:
 ### GET Endpoint
+GET: Retrieve telemetry data, including status and tracking information.
 ### POST Endpoint
+POST: Create new data entries and add them to the database.
 ### PATCH Endpoint
+PATCH: Update data information, such as processing status.
 ### DELETE Endpoint
+DELETE: Remove data entries from the database.

 ## How to Use This Project
+Stakeholders involved in data integration, AI systems, and technology implementation can benefit from this project by following these steps:
 ### Review the README
+Familiarize yourself with the project's goals, objectives, and the role of the .Net Core Web API.
 ### Understand Data Integration Processes
+Gain insights into how data integration processes are managed and optimized using the NWU Tech Trends approach.
 ### Explore API Integration
+Understand the significance of API integration and how it improves data handling and business operations.
 ### Study the .Net Core Web API
+Review the provided .Net Core Web API endpoints to understand their functionalities for data management.
 ### Implementation
+If you're involved in the technical implementation, refer to the API documentation for integrating the provided endpoints with your systems.

 ## Reference List
+-